mpope9/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you wouldn't want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Matthew Pope.
+I currently attend CSU Chico, and plan to graduate in the Spring of 2017.
+On this site you can see:

+- What I've done
-- I rock a great mustache
+- Who I am
-- I'm extremely loyal to my family
+- What I'm about

 What else do you need?

-### my history
+### My history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I was born in beautiful San Jose, California.
+I was quickly moved to Sacramento, California at the age of two.
+I lived there until the age of 17.
+I then moved to Chico, California, where I am now focusing on obtaining my BS in Computer Science.